apache/cassandra-java-driver/README.md

 **Feeback requested:** help us focus our efforts, provide your input on the [Platform and Runtime Survey](http://goo.gl/forms/qwUE6qnL7U) (we kept it short).

-## What's new in 2.2.0-rc2
+## What's new in 2.2.0-rc3

-* support for Cassandra 2.2 and native protocol v4.
-* [custom codecs](features/custom_codecs/) to convert CQL values to your own Java types.
+* miscellaneous bug fixes on custom codecs.

 See the [changelog](changelog/) for full details.